PragyaA/PPF-Widget/README.md

+angular-seed
-angular-seed, a widget that takes amount and frequency from user input and shows the amount incremented per year in form of a histogram.
+A widget that takes amount and frequency from user input and shows the amount incremented per year in form of a histogram.

+Details:
-App written using angular.js and d3.js.
+written using angular.js and d3.js.
 requires node 4.2.0 or later